 Course Requirements.
 The Master Teacher Fellows program requires 44 semester hours for English, math, science and social studies areas and 49 semester-hours for French and Spanish.
 The Teaching and Learning: Theory into Practice program requires 33 semester-hours.
+Field-based courses, including 654L.
+664L, and 665, are offered only as pass/fail.
+All remaining coursework must be taken for a grade.

 All courses must be approved, and an overall grade-point-average of B must be maintained.
 The course requirements must be completed in courses numbered 600 or above, with at least half of the total number of required hours in courses numbered 700 or above.